xFadedxShadow/ArchInstall/README.md

 # ArchInstall
-Script that installs archlinux based on a configuration file!
+Script that installs archlinux based on a json configuration file!

+## Requirements
+Requirements for this project are listed here()